xwmx/nb/README.md

   url      Print the URL for the specified bookmark.

 Description:
-  Create, view, and search bookmarks.
+  Create, view, search, edit, and delete bookmarks.

   By default, the page content is saved within the bookmark, making the bookmarked page available for full-text search.
 When `pandoc` is installed, content will be converted to Markdown.

-  Bookmark are identified by the `.bookmark.md` file extension.
+  Bookmarks are identified by the `.bookmark.md` file extension.
 The bookmark URL is the first URL in the file within '<' and '>' characters:

     <https://www.example.com>